BrightTag/chopped-sui/README.md

 ## Demo

-`cd` to the local repo and run `gulp local-demo` and follow the instructions
+`cd` to the local repo and run `gulp start:demo` and follow the instructions

 **TODO**: demo HTML shoud be built after helpers/templates are in place